1 The Shuttle Systems

 3 Where to Eat

-Where to eat: we have 4 great restaurants within walking distance of LaFave.
+We have 4 great restaurants within walking distance of LaFave.
 We would recommend all of these 4 restaurants.
-See page 94 for LaFave’s full restaurant guide and recommendations.
+See LaFave’s full restaurant guide and recommendations.

 Because each of the rental units at LaFave has beautiful full kitchens plus an outdoor grill, cooking at LaFave is also a great option.
 We have 3 grocery stores in town.
 We recommend Sol Foods Supermarket to purchase groceries (located just 0.3 miles up the road).